censorship-no-archive/ceno1/doc/CENO-Components.md

 * The client should be able to request content without knowing the identity or location of the bridge.
 * Anonymity of the bridge node should not be compromised by serving/inserting requested content into the network.
-* The content should be cached inside the censored area to reduce the number of repeated request to the bridges.
+* The content should be cached inside the censored area to reduce the number of repeated requests to the bridges.
-* During the initial development timeframe CENO will load cacheable http content into Freenet.
+* During the initial development timeframe CENO will load cacheable HTTP content into Freenet.

 ## Nodes

-CENO allows users running a Freenet node to request http content from a standard Internet URL.
+CENO allows users running a Freenet node to request HTTP content from a standard Internet URL.
 The infrastructure performs the following functions:

-1. receive requests from the Client node and determine if they already in cache;
+1. receive requests from the Client node and determine if they are already in cache;
-2. serve the request from cache;
+2. serve the requests from cache;
 3. forward requests not found in cache to a Bridge node;
-4. Cache responses received from a Bridge node.
+4. cache responses received from a Bridge node.

 ### Client Node